-It’s not just about looking good most of us want to FEEL more youthful as the years tick by.
-Whilst self-love and self-care, as well as using 100% natural beauty products and a careful skincare routine is crucial, what you put in your body is absolutely as important as what you put on it.
+It’s not just about looking good, most of us want to FEEL more youthful as the years tick by.
+Whilst using 100% natural beauty products and a careful skincare routine is crucial, what you put in your body is absolutely as important as what you put on it.

 We all know that refined sugar and deep fried food makes our skin break out as well as making us feel sluggish.
 So we decided to put together a simple list of inexpensive foods which you can add to your shopping list and include in your diet each day to help put a youthful spring in your step.